ef2k/tempo/performance/README.md

 # Performance

 This directory is for Tempo's performance suite.
+To run them use the make commands listed below.

 The results here are machine-relative.
 A faster machine will produce higher throughput than a slower one.
 What matters most is: